Russian artist unveils Putin 'superhero' paintings in Istanbul

 "I wanted to draw attention to how Putin is taken in Russia: like a superhero.
 So I wrote on portraits 'Putin is superhero'," Donskoy said.

-Turkey and Russia back opposing sides in the Syrian war but have collaborated to seek a political solution, while forging close ties in the defence and energy sectors.
+Turkey and Russia back opposing sides in the Syrian war but have collaborated to seek a political solution, while forging close ties in the defense and energy sectors.

 But a Russian-backed Syrian government offensive since December in the northwestern Idlib region has disrupted ties.
 Ankara and Moscow have traded barbs in recent days, accusing each other of flouting agreements to curb violence in Idlib.